mczph/bluearchive-logo/README.md

 # BlueArchive-style Logo Generator

-A logo generator using canvas & Vanilla js.
+A forked logo generator using canvas & Vanilla js.

 ## Used Fonts